gustycooper/gustycooper.github.io/mydoc/mydoc_9_sorting.md

 ---

 ## Sorting

 We will examine three sorting algorithms – bubble, insertion, and selection.

+I have more INFO for this Module.

-## SORT.1.1 Bubble Sort Introduction
+## Bubble Sort Introduction

 Bubble sort repetitively compares adjacent pairs and swap if necessary.
 * Step through the array, swapping adjacent pairs if they are not in order.
 You compare element j and element j+1.
 This means that on this iteration, you will step up to the next to last element of the array.
 At the end of this step through the array, the largest element will be at the end.